 It is reasonable to ask whether the procedure proposed here for comparing constraint weights is really testing constraint ranking in standard OT.
 The simple answer is no, not exactly.
 This is because there is no single set of "true weights" in an OT analysis.
 To go back to the mnemonic introduced in section 3.1.1, instead of using the decimal system we could have used binary or a system with different bases for each constraint.
-Indeed, the many competing OT and harmonic grammar algorithms all produce different constraint weights from the same data.
+Indeed, the many competing OT and Harmonic Grammar algorithms all produce different constraint weights from the same data.
 This calls into question the assumption that a significant difference in Poisson regression weights necessarily supports ranking in the traditional OT sense.

 Nevertheless, the proposed procedure has an intuitive plausibility.
 A Poisson regression test of individual constraints is, in a sense, a formalization of the informal analysis performed by phonologists when they check to see how well patterns generalize across a corpus.
 Moreover, ranking and data coverage are related, even in the traditional methodology.
 For example, an undominated constraint not only has a ranking status (at the top) but it also provides a true description of all of the corpus data.
 Similarly, a constraint with a slightly lower rank should be expected to be violated more often in the corpus than one with a much lower rank.
-In the present case, not only is IdentV never violated in the actual data while AgreeV is, but the evidence for IdentV itself is quite strong, given that 27% of the corpus items provide positive evidence for it.
+More generally, the proposed procedure provides perhaps the statistically most straightforward way of measuring the strength of a phonological pattern in a lexicon, an aspect of phonological evidence that is likely to be crucial to theoretical analysis regardless of theoretical framework.